Screening Workers with Affirmative Action: Omitted Proofs

 To begin, notice that once we pool the production for any $\theta' \in [\theta_2, 1]$, we have $\underline{U} = 0$.\footnote{If there is a separating region from $\theta_3$ to $1$ and $\theta_3 > \theta_2$, then $\underline{U}$ will not be $0$, but the logic of this proof will still hold.}

 For Case 1, we have pooling for the higher cost types (close to 1) and separating for the lower cost types (close to 0).
-As the separation region hits the boundary, the boundary condition from Proposition~\ref{prop:startpoint} pins down $C_1 = 0$ in the Euler-Lagrange equations.
+As the separation region hits the boundary, the boundary condition from Proposition~\ref{prop:startpoint} pins down $C_1 = 0$ in the Euler--Lagrange equations.
 The separating quantities $q^T(\theta)$ and $q^N(\theta)$ on $[0, \theta_2)$ are then implicitly defined by:

-Under Reverse MLRP, $\frac{F^T(\theta)}{f^T(\theta)} \geq \frac{F^N(\theta)}{f^N(\theta)}$, so $\Psi^T(q,\theta) \geq \Psi^N(q,\theta)$ at the same $q$.
+Under reverse MLRP, $\frac{F^T(\theta)}{f^T(\theta)} \geq \frac{F^N(\theta)}{f^N(\theta)}$, so $\Psi^T(q,\theta) \geq \Psi^N(q,\theta)$ at the same $q$.
 Since $\Psi^j$ is strictly increasing in $q$, this implies $q^T(\theta) < q^N(\theta)$ for all $\theta \in (0, \theta_2)$.
 By single-crossing ($C_{q\theta} > 0$), $\frac{\partial C(q^T,\theta)}{\partial \theta} < \frac{\partial C(q^N,\theta)}{\partial \theta}$, i.e., $r^T(\theta) < r^N(\theta)$.
 Since $q^T = q^N$ on $[\theta_2, 1]$, we have $r^T = r^N$ there.
 Thus:

 for all $\theta \in [0, \theta_2)$, violating the across-group IC constraint.